cloudify-cosmo/docs.getcloudify.org/content/ops_guides/processes_logging_guide.md

 All Cloudify-specific service configurations can be found in /etc/sysconfig.
 This area is where default configuration data can be found as well as logging locations for service-specific troubleshooting.
 These are very useful when trying to understand how a service was instantiated and what logging configuration is being used.

-This directory can also be used to derived each core service's SysV init name.
-For instance, enumerating /etc/sysconfig will show a file called cloudify-amqpinflux.
-This is the name of the service, and thus to query the service status can be done using the command service cloudify-amqpinflux status.
+This directory can also be used to derived each core service's Systemd init name.
+For instance, enumerating /etc/sysconfig will show a file called cloudify-sage.
+This is the name of the service, and thus to query the service status can be done using the command service cloudify-stage status.

 ## Discovering Cloudify Services and Service